mn9-29/redm-simple-spawner/README.md

 You can configure the starting spawn point and various other features from the `config.json` file.
 You should *not* need to touch any source code to get the range of this resource's intended offerings.

+### `simple-spawner:playerSpawned` Event

+> This event is fired client to client and server.

+An `event` fired once a player has been successfully spawned in.

+This event does not pass any arguments.

+***Note: This event will fire each time the `simple-spawner` resource is restarted.***

 ## License
 This product is MIT licensed.
 Please make sure you give credit and include this license in your product.